 - Is the information up-to-date?
 Is there a ‘last updated’ date?

 - Does the information seem out-of-date based on other information you have read about or know?

 So how can I find reputable health information online?

 Don’t be fooled by website claims.
 Be alert to websites that credit themselves as the only source of the information or if the site posts negative comments about other sources of information.

-Check out websites.
+Visit reliable websites first.
 Does the URL include the name of a respected health organization (like plannedparenthood.org), or a government site (like cdc.gov), both of which tend to be more reliable?
 Or, is the website a company or business (like thinkgeek.com), or a news site (like buzzfeed.com), which tend to be less reliable or accurate?

 Wikipedia shouldn’t be your first choice.
 Wikipedia will most likely appear on the first page of search results, and while it is good for a quick review and to find links to other sources, do not rely on it as a primary source of health information.

 There is more than Google.
 Instead of turning to Google to search for your health concerns, you should start by searching MedlinePlus, which is a health website offered by the National Library of Medicine (the world’s largest medical library).
 MedlinePlus is like a search engine that only searches through accurate health information.
 All of the results have been reviewed to make sure that only up-to-date, reliable websites are included.

 Use common sense.
 If the information appears unprofessional, it probably is.
 Compare the information you find on a website with information from other trustworthy sites.

 When in doubt: Ask.
 If you are ever unsure as to whether a website is reliable or not, you can approach a librarian at a public library, who will guide you through the website evaluation process.
 You can also ask a doctor or nurse about health information that you find online.